Getting Connected with Disability Services

 While students are encouraged to resolve any disagreements as to appropriate accommodations either through informal communication with the Office of Disability Services or through the appeals process, students are also welcome to bring grievances to Georgetown University’s Office of Institutional Diversity, Equity, and Affirmative Action (“IDEAA”).
 IDEAA reviews alleged violations of the University’s Non Discrimination in Education Policy, including allegations of unlawful discrimination on the basis of disability.
 The University encourages any victim of unlawful discrimination and harassment to report the incident and seek redress through IDEAA’s Grievance Procedures.
 A student need not have exhausted the Law Center’s appeals process to report concerns to IDEAA.

 Animals are generally not permitted in University buildings with some exceptions, such as service and assistance animals determined to be a reasonable accommodation by the Office of Disability Services, among others.
-The information below is intended to help students, employees, and visitors understand the difference between various kinds of animals, where they are permitted, and when they may be removed.
+Students, employees, and visitors should refer to the Campus Animal Policy webpage to understand the difference between various kinds of animals, where they are permitted, and when they may be removed.